trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 <figcaption>

 _Georg Siegmann was expelled from the Supervisory Board and murdered by the National Socialists despite his service to the zoo.
-(Drawing: Filippo Bertoni.)_
+(Drawing: Filippo Bertoni)_

 </figcaption>